dartmouth-cs98/18w-si32/docs/introduction.md

 Monad is a simple turn-based strategy game played on a hexagonal grid.
 Bots control atomic units through the issuing of commands at each timestep.
-These commands may direct individual or groups of units to navigate the grid, construct a building, or mine for resources.
+These commands may direct individual or groups of units to navigate the grid, construct a hive, or mine for resources.

 #### Units